brirock35/Impediments-to-Understanding-Seagrasses-Response-to-Global-Change/README.md

 proj4string(s1) <- CRS("+proj=longlat +datum=WGS84")

 ```
-To plot seagrass species richness from the IUCN polygons, we utilized the following for-loop which establishes the number of species of seagrasses occuring in each grid cell.
+To plot seagrass species richness from the IUCN polygons, we utilized the following for-loop which determines the number of species of seagrasses occuring in each grid cell.
 ```
 out <- NULL
 for (i in 1:length(S)) {